fernandezdavid/about-me/toptal-cover-letter.md

 Furthermore, I love to invest time in self-improvement of mind and body.
 I’m a big fan of building systems and habits for personal growth.
 From working out and doing mobility routines to reading, listening (podcast or music) and meditation.
 Discipline and consistency are essential to me.

 I can honestly say that I didn't have a clue about how to do many of the things I've done so far.
 I'm always stretching myself.
 That's who I am.

-**If there’s only one thing you should remember about me is that I can pick up anything and get the job done.**
+**If there’s only one thing you should remember about me is that I can pick up anything and get the job done**.

 [Go back](./)